USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_intel_support_nc4.md

 module use --append /proj/ie/proj/CMAS/CMAQ/CMAQv5.5/build/Modules/modulefiles
 ```

-### Use module avail to see private modules, and then load them
+### Use module avail to see custom modules, and then load them

 ```
 module avail